Burkina Faso: Foreign NGO workers go missing after ambush | DW | 26.04.2021

 Four people are missing in Burkina Faso following an armed ambush on an anti-poaching patrol on Monday.
 Local officials also said three other people were injured in the attack.

 The missing included two Spanish citizens and an Irish national, along with a member of the Burkinabe armed forces.
-The three Europeans were reportedly working for an NGO dedicated to protecting the environment.
+The three Europeans were reportedly working for a NGO dedicated to protecting the environment.

 Local authorities or the Spanish Foreign Ministry have not yet commented on the kidnapping, but the Irish Foreign Ministry said it "was aware of the reports and is liasing closely with international partners regarding the situation on the ground."